 - St Maarten

-When you receive a Caribbean visa, you can travel in all the six islands.
+When you receive a Caribbean visa, you can travel to all six islands.
 You will not need a visa for every island.
 The Caribbean visa is a short-stay visa.
-You can stay in the islands for up to 90 days in 180 days.
+You can stay on the islands for up to 90 days in 180 days.
 But there are multiple entries.
 It means you can enter and leave as many times as you want.